-Women who have cesareans often feel a disconnect from their birth experience, and usually have to wait an extended time to bond with their baby.
+Birthing parents who have cesareans often feel a disconnect from their birth experience, and usually have to wait an extended time to bond with their baby.
 It turns out this does not have to be the case.
-Dr. Pamela Berens tells us about changes to the cesarean experience that can make a difference.
+Dr. Pamela Berens tells us about changes to the Cesarean experience that can make a difference.

 What we talked about: